google/WebFundamentals/src/content/en/updates/2017/10/animated-blur.md

 {% include "web/_shared/contributors/surma.html" %}
 {% include "web/_shared/contributors/yigu.html" %}

-Blurring is a great way to redirect a users's focus.
+Blurring is a great way to redirect a user's focus.
 Making some visual elements appear blurred while keeping other elements in focus naturally directs the user's focus.
 Users ignore the blurred content and instead focus on the content they can read.
 One example would be a list of icons that display details